M66B/FairEmail/docs/FAQ-gl-rES.md

 You should try to fix this by contacting your provider or by getting a valid security certificate because invalid security certificates are insecure and allow [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 If money is an obstacle, you can get free security certificates from [Let’s Encrypt](https://letsencrypt.org).

-Alternatively, you can accept the fingerprint of the invalid server certificate as shown below the error message by ticking a checkbox.
-In case of an existing account (IMAP, receive) and/or identity (SMTP, send) you will need check/save it via setup step 1 and 2 to get the error message.
+Alternatively, you can accept the fingerprint of invalid server certificates like this:

+1. Make sure you are using a trusted internet connection (no public Wi-Fi networks, etc)
+1. Go to the setup screen via the navigation menu (swipe from the left side inwards)
+1. In step 1 and 2 tap *Manage* and tap the faulty account and identity
+1. Check/save the account and identity
+1. Tick the checkbox below the error message and save again

 This will "pin" the server certificate to prevent man-in-the-middle attacks.
-Note that you should make sure the internet connection you are using is safe if you do this.

 Note that older Android versions might not recognize newer certification authorities like Let’s Encrypt causing connections to be considered insecure, see also [here](https://developer.android.com/training/articles/security-ssl).